 What is a husband’s rights in a divorce in Singapore?
 Is a man at a disadvantage under Singapore divorce law?
-There is a lot of misconception that the man is at a disadvantage.
+Unfortunately, there is a lot of misconception that the man is at a disadvantage.

 At PKWA Law, we get both men and women seeking divorce advice.
-Speaking as a male divorce lawyer, I have come across many divorced male clients who tell me that the Women’s Charter is biased against them.
+As a male divorce lawyer, I have come across many divorced male clients who tell me that the Women’s Charter is biased against them.

 There are several reasons why some men believe that divorce laws are against them.